lightning/bolts/05-onchain.md

 amount paid in fees).
 Doing so requires the inclusion of a p2wpkh witness and additional txinput, resulting in an additional 108 + 164 = 272 bytes.

-In a worst case scenario, a node holds only incoming HTLCs and the HTLC-timeout transactions are not published, forcing them to spend from the commitment transaction.
+In a worst case scenario, a node holds only incoming HTLCs, and the HTLC-timeout transactions are not published, which forces the node to spend from the commitment transaction.

 With a maximum standard weight of 400000, the maximum number of HTLCs that can